-Sleep apnea is a disorder in which you either slow or completely stop breathing while you sleep.
+Unlike snoring, sleep apnea is a potentially life threatening disorder in which you either slow or completely stop breathing while you sleep.
 These episodes can last from a few seconds to a few minutes and may occur many times throughout the night.
+The risks of undiagnosed sleep apnea include heart attack, stroke, high blood pressure (hypertension), decreased libido and daytime drowziness.
 A sleep apnea diagnosis of mild, moderate, or severe depends on exactly how many times per hour an episode occurs.
 Common signs of sleep apnea are snoring, and gasping or choking sounds during sleep.

 Am I at risk for sleep apnea?